rajeevkmenon4u/Module17-Capstone3/README.md

 1. F1 score of all the models starts degrading
 2. For all the models the score of Precision & Recall is 60% - 40%
 3. Decision Tree score for both Precision & Recall is 60% - 60%
+4. Execution time for Decision tree is much faster compared to SVM which stands second in the list
 ## Conclusion - Decision Tree models perform best and can be used for now; given the low criticality, we can proceed with a 60% probability of customer subscription to the deposit.